 Scripture commands believers to gather together to devote themselves to worship, prayer, teaching of the Word, observance of baptism and communion as ordinances established by Jesus Christ, fellowship, service to the body through the development and use of talents and gifts, and outreach to the world.

 Wherever God’s people meet regularly in obedience to this command, there is the local expression of the Church.
-Under the watch of elders and the supportive leadership of deacons, its members are to work together in love and unity, intent on the one ultimate purpose of glorifying Christ.
+Under the watch of elders, its members are to work together in love and unity, intent on the one ultimate purpose of glorifying Christ.

 Faith and Practice